Improving the adaptive and continuous learning capabilities of artificial neural networks: Lessons from multi-neuromodulatory dynamics: Discussions and outlook

-Importantly, computational models can also be used to explore the mechanisms of brain disorders and how they may induce physiological and cognitive changes \citep{carannante_impact_2024, lanillos_review_2020, lindroos_basal_2018, pavlides_computational_2015, verzelli_editorial_2024}, thus accelerating the search for therapies for neurological and psychiatric diseases \citep{montague_computational_2012}.
-Biophysical modelings of synapses and neurons may reveal drug action mechanisms and guide the development of effective pharmacological agents.
-Similarly, modeling the complex relationships of multiple neuromodulators in neural circuits in areas such the midbrain, basal ganglia and PFC/ACC may deepen the understanding of major neurological and psychiatric diseases such as Parkinson’s disease and schizophrenia, among others \citep{frank_by_2004}.
+Computational models provide an important bridge across spatial and temporal scales, linking synaptic and cellular mechanisms to population dynamics, behavior, and cognition.
+Biophysical models connect synaptic processes with spiking activity, while network models relate collective neural dynamics to learning and adaptive behavior.
+Incorporating multi-scale neuromodulatory dynamics into such models allows for systematic investigation of how neuromodulation shapes plasticity, network organization, and behavioral outcomes, facilitating the generation and testing of experimentally grounded hypotheses.
+Seminal examples include cerebellar learning frameworks \citep{albus_theory_1971, ito_long-lasting_1982, marr_theory_1969} and reinforcement learning models of DA signaling \citep{schultz_neural_1997, sutton_reinforcement_2020}.
+Going beyond basic neuroscience research, computational models also provide powerful tools for studying brain disorders \citep{carannante_impact_2024, lanillos_review_2020, lindroos_basal_2018, pavlides_computational_2015, verzelli_editorial_2024}, revealing how disruptions in neural circuits can cause physiological and cognitive dysfunctions, informing the development of therapeutic strategies for neurological and psychiatric diseases \citep{montague_computational_2012, frank_by_2004}.

-\begin{MyBox}[ht]{\textbf{Methodological limitations in experimental studies of neuromodulation and their implications in the development of neuro-inspired ANNs.}} \textit{\textbf{The use of pharmacological tools:}} Many studies on neuromodulator interactions rely on pharmacological manipulations of individual receptor subtypes and are performed at a systems level.
-Therefore, it can limit insights into the local, endogenous release and interaction of neuromodulators, especially when experiment are conducted during awake states given the limited spatial and temporal resolutions of drug effects, possible off-target effects, variability in dose-response relationships across subjects, compensatory mechanisms, and imperfect receptor specificity \citep{grossman_neuromodulation_2022}.\\ Importantly, neuromodulatory effects are context-dependent, varying across behavioral states, environmental conditions, and task demands.
-For instance, ACh release during attention-demanding tasks differs from its role in baseline cortical activity.
-Pharmacological studies conducted in controlled environments often fail to account for these changes.\\
+\begin{featurebox} { {Methodological challenges in experimental studies of the neuromodulatory system}} { \textit{\textbf{Pharmacological manipulations:}} Many studies on neuromodulator interactions rely on pharmacological manipulations of receptor subtypes at a systems level, limiting insights into local endogenous release and interactions of neuromodulators.
+For experiments conducted under awake conditions, key challenges include limited spatiotemporal resolution, possible off-target effects, varying dose-response relationships across subjects, compensatory mechanisms, and imperfect receptor specificity \citep{grossman_neuromodulation_2022}.
+Furthermore, pharmacological studies conducted in strictly controlled environments often fail to capture the context-, state- and task-dependent effects of neuromodulators.